taha-elmokadem/ros_pioneer/README.md

 ### Debugging
 Check that the green stat light is flashing slowly
 If flashing fast press the red reset button
-Check that the ttyUSB are around the right way ATM ttyUSB0 = pionner ttyUSB1 = sick can be launched indvidually with
+Check that the ttyUSB are set correctly ATM ttyUSB0 = pionner ttyUSB1 = sick
+can be launched indvidually with
 ```bash
 rosrun rosaria RosAria _port:=/dev/ttyUSB0
 rosrun sicktoolbox_wrapper sicklms _port:=/dev/ttyUSB1 _baud:=38400
 ```
+If they are not edit it in ~/catkin_ws/src/ros_pioneer/launch/bringup.launch

 ## Launching Nav
 ```bash